These Two Hands: a memoir

 Renée was born grumpy (Ngāti Kahungunu/Scot) and nothing has changed.
 She is an avid and faithful reader, who enjoys cooking and gardening.
 Everyone, she says, should grow leafy greens.

 Renée always thought she would die at forty-two but for some reason this didn’t happen.
-She considers herself very lucky to still have most of her marbles, and credits reading, writing, walking and teaching for this.
+Instead, at fifty she started to write plays and novels and at eighty-eight considers herself very lucky to still have most of her marbles.

-She has written eight novels and eighteen plays, among which Wednesday To Come is probably her most loved work.
+She has written eight novels and over twenty plays, with Wednesday To Come perhaps her most loved work.

 Iris: I remember when Dad died we stayed up all night.
 About one